mark-kebo/FlexiTooltipView/README.md

 ```
 ### Important

-You need to set 'pointingView' in 'InflectiveTooltipParams'.
+You need to set `pointingView` in `InflectiveTooltipParams`.
 This is exactly the view to which the tooltip will be attached.
-Also if you need highlight some views, you can use 'highlightedViews' in 'InflectiveTooltipConfiguration'.
+Also if you need highlight some views, you can use `highlightedViews` in `InflectiveTooltipConfiguration`.